-In \cite{messikommer2020asynet}, the authors propose an image-like representation $H_{t_N} (\textbf{u}, c)$ for an event sequence $\mathcal{E}(t_N)$, where $\textbf{u} = (x, y)^T$ denotes a pixel, and $c$ denotes a channel.
-This representation can be processed using standard CNNs and preserves the spatial sparsity of the events (since event cameras respond mainly to the moving edges) but discards their temporal sparsity.
-The authors propose to recover the temporal sparsity by focusing on the change of $H_{t_N} (\textbf{u}, c)$ when a new event arrives:
+\paragraph{Sparse Recursive Representations (SSR)} In \cite{messikommer2020asynet}, the authors proposed an image-like representation $H_{t_N} (\textbf{u}, c)$ for an event sequence $\mathcal{E}(t_N)$, where $\textbf{u} = (x, y)^T$ denotes a pixel, and $c$ denotes a channel.
+This representation can be processed by standard CNNs and preserves the spatial sparsity of events, but discards the temporal sparsity.
+The authors propose to recover the temporal sparsity by focusing on the change in $H_{t_N} (\textbf{u}, c)$ when a new event arrives:

 leading to increments $\Delta_ i(c)$ at only a few positions $\textbf{u}^{'}_i$ in $H_{t_N} (\textbf{u}, c)$, to maximize efficiency, and using Dirac pulses $\delta(\textbf{u} - \textbf{u}^{'}_i)$.